-The overarching message in this year’s Ibrahim Index of African Governance (IIAG) is that when looking at the average of all countries, overall governance progress in Africa has stalled since 2011.
+The overarching message in the 2015 Ibrahim Index of African Governance (IIAG) is that when looking at the average of all countries, overall governance progress in Africa has stalled since 2011.
 However, Africa is made up of 54 countries, and there are varied results across the countries.
 Further, the IIAG is comprised of 93 indicators, which make up the 14 sub-categories of four categories.
 Each has their own score, for each country, across a 15 year time period (2000-2014 inclusive).
 We can, therefore, pull out some overarching findings, but it is important to note that underneath these there is a wealth of other data and information.

 Why has overall governance progress on average stalled, and why are we looking at trends since 2011?